karlgrieshop/BED_overlap/README.md

 - **Scalability:** Efficient algorithms designed for large genomic datasets.
 - **Credibility:** Methods reviewers can trust and validate.

-Ad-hoc Unix pipelines are powerful and flexible, and you may need them for non-standard tasks, but then you're on your own to validate the output and document in a reproducible way.
+Ad-hoc Unix pipelines are powerful and flexible, and you may need them for some tasks, but then you're on your own to validate the output and document the approach in reproducible way.

 ---

 ## Group Project ideas

 Take this further in some way or ways (remember: chief marking criteria for group project is the reproducibility):
-- Do the oposite.
+- Do the oposite of "overlap."
 Find the uniqe indels between populations.
 - Characterse the unique or overlapping indels further (beyond counts, maybe size, or chromosomal locations).
-- Are some chromosomes enriched for proportionally more indels, unique indelsm and/or overlapping indels, than others?
+- Statistical: Are some chromosomes (X, 2, 3) enriched for proportionally more indels, unique indels and/or overlapping indels, than expected by chance?

 ---